Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

   After this, I tested my project a few more times to check if everything worked properly.
 When standing, sitting, or walking, the light would be green.
 But whenever I fall hard or soft, on the floor or the chair, it doesn’t matter.
 My Fall Detector can detect that as a fall and change the LED light from Green to Red.
 From this, I know that my Fall Detector is working accurately!

   Overall, throughout my time at Bluestamp I learned many things.
 My project requires me to use Machine Learning via Edge Impulse and an Arduino Nano 33 BLE Sense along with Arduino IDE.
 Before Bluestamp, I did not know what any of these things were.
 But throught my time here, I learned how to connect an Arduino Nano to my laptop, how to create a machine learning model using edge impulse, and how to program code using Arduino.
-I learned about the difffrent accelerometer values used in my project, the inbuilt LED light, and how to use the command line interface too.
+I learned about the different accelerometer values used in my project, the inbuilt LED light, and how to use the command line interface too.
 I hope to use these skills in the future to create something new that will help make people’s lives easier.

-  One thing I liked about Bluestamp was that I was not only able to work my project, but I was able to help my peers with there projects as well.
+  One thing I liked about Bluestamp was that I was not only able to work on my project, but I was able to help my peers with their projects as well.
 I liked how we would take breaks and just forget about the problems we had in our projects.
 During the breaks we would bond with other students and enjoy our break time.
 This really taught me to work while I work and play when I play.
 I learned a lot of things from other projects that I could use in mine such as how to balance the training set of the data I collected.
 I also learned how to use the unix based terminals and found two important commands such as change directory and list commands.
-Before coming to Bluestamp, I did not know how to do alot of these things but after my time here, I know how to do so many.
-Bluestamp has really helped me improve my skillsets that I need in my life.
+Before coming to Bluestamp, I did not know how to do a lot of these things but after my time here, I know how to do so many.
+Bluestamp has really helped me improve my skill sets that I need in my life.

 # Second Milestone: LED Light incorporated with Fall Detector with Schematics